 The EU referendum was, in effect, the first public consultation on immigration.
-Several polls confirmed that immigration was a main reason for voting Leave:
+Several polls confirmed immigration was a main reason for voting leave:

-A Lord Ashcroft post-referendum poll found that 33% of Leave voters said the main reason was that leaving offered the best chance for the UK to regain control over immigration and its own borders.
+A Lord Ashcroft post-referendum poll found 33% of leave voters said the main reason was that leaving offered the best chance for the UK to regain control over immigration and its own borders.
 (Immigration was second.
 The highest scoring reason was sovereignty, at 40%.)

-(Immigration was the main reason, ranked first of the four reasons by 40% of Leave voters polled.)
+(The CSI poll found immigration was the main reason for voting to leave.
+It was ranked first of the four reasons by 40% of leave voters polled.)

 PM May tackled immigration – accused of xenophobia

 Despite having promised to stay on whatever the result, UK prime minister David Cameronresigned after the referendum.
 He was replaced as leader of the Conservative Party and as PM by Theresa May.

 May had campaigned for the UK to remain in the EU, but now promised to implement the leave result.
 At the post-referendum Conservative Party conference, she acknowledged the immigration elephant in the room, and confronted the metrocentric sneerers.

 Pledging to crack down on immigration, May said some people don’t like to admit British workers can be out of work or on low wages because of low-skilled immigration.